markpub/markpub/markpub-Description.md

 # markpub Description

 **markpub** is a static site generator for turning collections of Markdown documents into static HTML websites.
-It is implemented as a Python package.

 **markpub** supports wiki links and back links, transclusion, full-text search, as well as standard Markdown features.
 There is no required organization of the markdown files in the document collection directory or subdirectories.

-Using **markpub** to initialize a document collection installs a basic website theme that can be altered or replaced.
+Using **markpub** to initialize a document collection installs a website theme that can be altered or replaced.

 For document collections that are versioned with Git, the generated website can display a table of all pages in the collection that can be sorted by file name or time of most recent change.

+/ basic use case is web publish a collection of Markdown files // / assumption: documents are in a Git repository //
+/ assumption: web publishing is hosted by Netlify or GitHub pages // / prerequisites for deployment: know how to deploy on Netlify from GitHub, or how to deploy GitHub Pages, or know how to get assistance with these deployments //

+/ two deployment use cases: (1) add MarkPub to the repository to support automated CI/CD; (2) install MarkPub to support local deployment as well as repository CI/CD //

+/ Quickstart: document prerequisites and one or two ways to deploy a MarkPub website // / information on how to exclude directories and support BlueSky comments in a separate document // / put all other detail information about directory structures and theme management in another document //

 ## Typical Installation Directory Structure

-Once installed there is a `.markpub` directory containing a configuration file, the Python and Javascript files, and the website theme files and directories.
+Once installed there is a `.markpub` subdirectory of the document collection directory that contains a configuration file, the Python and Javascript files, and the website theme files and directories.

 **markpub** ignores dotfiles and dot-directories, so as it builds, it ignores anything inside (for instance) `.obsidian` or `.markpub` directories.
 An initialized directory has the following structure: